N=2 Supercomplexification of the Korteweg-de Vries, Sawada-Kotera and Kaup-Kupershmidt Equations: Introduction

 \section{Introduction}

-Integrable hamiltonian systems occupy an important place in diverse branches of theoretical physic`s as exactly solvable models of fundamental physical phenomena ranging from nonlinear hydrodynamics to string theory \cite{Fad, dic}.
-There are many approaches to investigate these systems as for example the Lax approach, the construction of the recursion operator and bi-hamiltonian structure or cheking the Backlund and Darboux transformations \cite{Blask}.
+Integrable Hamiltonian systems occupy an important place in diverse branches of theoretical physics as exactly solvable models of fundamental physical phenomena ranging from nonlinear hydrodynamics to string theory \cite{Fad, dic}.
+There are many approaches to investigate these systems as for example the Lax approach, the construction of the recursion operator and bi-Hamiltonian structure or checking the B\"{a}cklund and Darboux transformations \cite{Blask}.

 On the other hand, applications of the supersymmetry (SUSY) to the soliton theory provide a possibility of generalization of the integrable systems.
-The supersymmetric integrable equations [4-19] have drown a lot of attention for a variety of reasons.
-In order to create a supersymmetric theory, we have to add to a system of $k$ bosonic equations $kN$ fermions and $k(N-1)$ boson fields ($k=1,2 \dots N=1,2 \dots$) in such a way that the final theory becomes SUSY invariant.
-The bonus of this method is, that the so called bosonic sector of the supersymmetrical equations when $N \geq 2$, leads us to a new system of interacting fields.
-For example, the Virasoro algebra \cite{vir} and some of its extensions can be related to the second hamiltonian structure of the Korteweg de Vries (KdV) and KdV-like equations.
-This hamiltonian structure is given by the set of Poisson bracket for the fundamental fields representing the Virasoro algebra.
-Now, starting from the supersymmetric generalization of the Virasoro algebra and the corresponding hamiltonian structure, the supersymmetric extension $N=1,2$ of the classical equations have been obtained \cite{Mat,LMat,Lmm}.
+The supersymmetric integrable equations [4-19] have drawn a lot of attention for a variety of reasons.
+In order to create a supersymmetric theory, we have to add to a system of $k$ bosonic equations $kN$ fermionic and $k(N-1)$ bosonic fields ($k=1,2 \dots N=1,2 \dots$) in such a way that the final theory becomes SUSY invariant.
+A bonus of this method is, that the so called bosonic sector of the supersymmetrical equations when $N \geq 2$, leads us to a new system of interacting fields.
+For example, the Virasoro algebra \cite{Gerva1} and some of its extensions can be related to the second Hamiltonian structure of the Korteweg-de Vries (KdV) and KdV-like equations.
+This Hamiltonian structure is given by the set of Poisson brackets for the fundamental fields representing the Virasoro algebra.
+Now, starting from the supersymmetric generalization of the Virasoro algebra and the corresponding Hamiltonian structure, the $N=1,2$ supersymmetric extensions of the classical equations have been obtained \cite{Mat,LMat,Lmm}.

-There are many methods of supersymmetrization of integrable system as, for example, to start simply from the supersymmetric version of the Lax operator or consider the supersymmetric version of the hamiltonian structure.
-Interestingly, during the process of supersymmetrization many unexpected, but typicall supersymmetrical effects occurred.
-In particular, the roots for the SUSY Lax operator are not uniquely defined \cite{Opop}, the non-local conservation laws \cite{Das} and the odd hamiltonian structure appears \cite{Pop2,Pop4}.
+There are many methods of supersymmetrization of integrable system as, for example, to start simply from the supersymmetric version of the Lax operator or consider the supersymmetric version of the Hamiltonian structure.
+Interestingly, during the process of supersymmetrization many unexpected, but typical supersymmetric effects occurred.
+In particular, the roots for the SUSY Lax operator are not uniquely defined \cite{Opop}, the non-local conservation laws \cite{Das} and the odd Hamiltonian structure appear \cite{Pop2,Pop4}.